AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

   transform: translateY(-50%);
 }

 ```

-   * Target the Wrapper: The first selector (`.form-drop-down-wrapper`) targets the outer wrapper element, ensuring styles apply to the entire dropdown component.
+   * Target the Wrapper: The first selector (`.drop-down-wrapper`) targets the outer wrapper element, ensuring styles apply to the entire dropdown component.
    * Flexbox Layout: Flexbox arranges the label, dropdown, and description vertically for a clean layout.
    * Label Styling: The label stands out with bolder font weight and a slight margin.
    * Dropdown Styling: The select element receives a border, padding, and rounded corners for a polished look.